theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/coupon_workflow_reorganized.md

+This post accompanies the talk presented at [Fifth Elephant Winter 2025](https://hasgeek.com/fifthelephant/2025-winter/schedule).
+The slides are available [here](pdfs/5theltalk2025.pdf)

 ## Introduction

 This document demonstrates a complete causal inference workflow using real marketing data from the [AmExpert 2019 Kaggle competition](https://www.kaggle.com/datasets/vasudeva009/predicting-coupon-redemption).
 The dataset contains transaction records, coupon assignments, and customer demographics from a retail store that ran 18 marketing campaigns.
 Our goal is to estimate the causal effect of receiving specific coupon types on customer spending during campaign periods.